Glasses: Yellow-tinted computer/gaming glasses

-Blue-light blocking glasses
+Blue-light filtering glasses

-By the end of the 2010s, eyeglasses that filter out blue light from computers, smartphones and tablets are becoming increasingly popular in response to concerns about problems caused by blue light overexposure.
+By the end of the 2010s, glasses that filter out blue light from computers, smartphones and tablets became increasingly popular in response to concerns about problems caused by blue light overexposure.

 The problems claimed range from dry eyes to eye strain, sleep cycle disruption, up to macular degeneration which can cause partial blindness.
 They may also block out ultraviolet (UV) radiation.
 However, there is no measurable UV light from computer monitors.
 The problem of computer vision syndrome (CVS) a.k.a.
 Digital Eye Strain can result from focusing the eyes on a screen for long, continuous periods.
 Many times the glasses do not appear to have much of a tint, or, if any, a slight yellow tint, but they may be more heavily tinted.

 Long hours of computer use (not blue light) may cause eye strain.

 Many eye symptoms caused by computer use will lessen after the usage of the computer is stopped.

 Decreasing evening screen time and setting devices to night mode will improve sleep.

 Several studies have shown that blue light from computers does not lead to eye diseases, including macular degeneration.
 The total amount of light entering the eyes can be adjusted without glasses using the screen brightness settings.
 Similarly, the blue light can often specifically be adjusted using the "night mode" of different operating systems, which can usually be activated outside of nighttime hours.